Serious Financial Crime Taskforce raises additional $718m in liabilities

-The latest results for the Serious Financial Crime Taskforce (SFCT) reveal that the taskforce has now completed a total of 2,526 audits and reviews and raised over $2.9 billion in liabilities since its inception in July 2015.
+The latest results for the Serious Financial Crime Taskforce (SFCT) revealed that the taskforce has now completed a total of 2,526 audits and reviews and raised over $2.9 billion in liabilities since its inception in July 2015.

 The taskforce completed 374 audits and reviews during the period between 31 March 2024 and 31 March this year.
 During the year, 33 people were sentenced in total off the back of cases progressed by the taskforce.

-The SFCT is an ATO-led joint agency taskforce that brings together the knowledge, resources and experience of law enforcement and regulatory agencies to identify and address the most serious and complex forms of financial crime.
+The SFCT is an ATO-led joint agency taskforce that brings together the knowledge, resources, and experience of law enforcement and regulatory agencies to identify and address the most serious and complex forms of financial crime.

 Since the creation of the taskforce, cases undertaken by the taskforce have resulted in the conviction and sentencing of 71 people in total and the collection of more than $1 billion.